rceleita/elr-sass-utilities/README.md

 ## About drm-sass-utilities

-These are some sass extends and mixins that we are using over and over in our projects
+These are some sass extends and mixins that we are using over and over in our projects This is an ongoing project.
+Expect frequent changes to the code.

 ## Installation